TheLeoP/join-desktop/README.md

 ## Does it support all of Join features?

-No, the app is supported in an best effort basis.
+No. The app is supported in an best effort basis.
 Most of the features have been reversed engineered from the [Join website](https://joinjoaomgcd.appspot.com/), the [Join Chrome](https://github.com/joaomgcd/JoinChrome) extension and the official [Join Desktop](https://github.com/joaomgcd/JoinDesktop) app.

 If there's a Join feature that the app doesn't support and you would like to use, please open an Issue with a Feature Request describing it.